 The bottom of your MacBook Pro may become very warm during normal use.
-If your MacBook Pro is on your lap and gets uncomfortably warm, move it to a stable work surface.
+If your MacBook Pro is on your lap and gets uncomfortably warm, remove it from your lap and place it on a stable work surface.

 Water and wet locations Keep your MacBook Pro away from sources of liquid, such as drinks, washbasins, bathtubs, shower stalls, and so on.
 Protect your MacBook Pro from dampness or wet weather, such as rain, snow, and fog.